Health Canada Hazardous Products Act Inspections

 Incomplete hazard statements

-Hazard statements are missing off the SDS or incomplete.
-Hazard statements are specified for each hazard classification.
+Hazard statements are missing from the SDS or are incomplete.
+Hazard statements should be specified for each hazard classification.

 Incomplete precautionary statements

-Incomplete precautionary statement P280: “Wear protective gloves/protective clothing and eye protection”
+For example: An incomplete precautionary statement P280 would be: “Wear protective gloves/protective clothing and eye protection”

-Complete precautionary statement P280: “Wear nitrile protective gloves, nitrile protective clothing and chemical splash goggles.”
+While a complete precautionary statement P280 would be: “Wear nitrile protective gloves, nitrile protective clothing and chemical splash goggles.”

 Missing precautionary statement numbers